klavins/Icarus/README.md

 ### Simulation

-Three GPU configurations are available:
+Three GPU configurations are defined in the Makefile:

 ```
 make sim-bga       # Bochs Graphics Adapter — page flipping, no shimmer